jpuri/react-draft-wysiwyg/README.md

 For more documentation check [here](https://jpuri.github.io/react-draft-wysiwyg/#/docs?_k=jjqinp).

 ## Questions Discussions
-For discussions join public channel #rd-wysiwyg in [DraftJS Slack Organization](https://draftjs.herokuapp.com/).
+For discussions join public channel #rd_wysiwyg in [DraftJS Slack Organization](https://draftjs.herokuapp.com/).

 ## Thanks
 Original motivation and sponsorship for this work came from [iPaoo](http://www.ipaoo.com/).
 I am thankful to them for allowing the Editor to be open-sourced.